Cloth Wipe Solution Recipes by Zany Zebra Designs

 • A commercial baby wipes container can be placed in a wipes warmer to provide cozy warm wipes for baby.

-Don't storing solution or wet wipes for a long time because they can become musty and the wet wipes may even grow mildew - ewww!
+Don't store solution or wet wipes for a long time because they can become musty and the wet wipes may even grow mildew - ewww!
 Check your solution and wet wipes daily, and mix smaller batches of solution frequently instead of large batches less often to avoid mustiness.
 We mix fresh solution once a week, store it in a bottled-water bottle, and have not had any problems with mustiness.

 Cloth Wipe Solution Recipes